 This article is one that I thought you might need to read especially if you’re interested in changing your training environment by doing some outdoor training.
-If you’ve been considering such a change in your program then you will want to take the time to read this article to understand what you might be dealing with involving the change.
+If you’ve been considering such a change in your program then you will want to take the time to read this article.
+Here you can better understand what you might be dealing with involving the change.

-Perception may be the “reality” to you…and if you fail to pause and look beneath the surface to seek out what is really going on then your perception will be your reality whether for good, or for bad.
+Perception may be the “reality” to you.
+If you fail to pause and look beneath the surface to seek out what is really going on then your perception will be your reality.
+This is true whether for good, or for bad.
 If you believe the only way to get in a full day’s work in your training is by having access to a fully stocked weight room then I’m here to tell you that your perception is NOT the reality.
 If you want to learn about the benefits of outdoor training then keep on reading my young Jedi!

 Rugged Outdoor Training

-As I touched on in the opening paragraph if your perception is that you must have a weight room in order to achieve results then you are sadly mistaken.
-Now don’t get me wrong I love weights, barbells, benches, racks, and even air conditioning, but these things aren’t necessary for you to lock down some serious gains with your strength and conditioning work.
+If your perception is that you must have a gym order to achieve results then you are sadly mistaken.
+Now don’t get me wrong.
+I love weights, barbells, benches, racks, and even air conditioning.
+However these things aren’t necessary for you to lock down some serious gains with your strength and conditioning work.

-If you have to resort to training outdoors, or even working semi-outdoors by transforming your garage, or basement into a strength and conditioning facility then today you’re in the right place.
-Let’s go over some of the untold benefits of outdoor strength training and conditioning.
+If you have to you can resort to training outdoors.
+You can even work semi-outdoors by transforming your garage, or basement into a strength and conditioning facility.
+Let’s go over some of the untold benefits of outdoor training.

 A Miserable Environment Is A Quality Environment (Most Of The Time):

-Let’s face it, most health clubs you walk into consists of people that are too distracted by the news, or sports stations that are playing on the TV rather than actually doing any training.
-They are too busy sizing up their “workout attire” while being worried about what kind of music is playing through their headset rather than focusing on what kind of wrestling match they’re going to be getting into with the iron for the day.
+Let’s face it, most health clubs you walk into consists of people that are too distracted.
+People are distracted by the news, sports stations, and TV shows rather than actually training.
+They are too busy sizing up their “workout attire” while being worried about what kind of music is playing through their headsets.
+This is their focus rather than the wrestling match they’re going to be getting into with the iron for the day.

-The way I see it is that society has become too mentally and physically weak as it is these days…so why should we perpetuate that soft weak lifestyle with a cushy training environment?
+The way I see it is that society has become too mentally and physically weak as it is.
+So why should we perpetuate that soft weak lifestyle with a cushy training environment?
 This is part of the problem.

-It’s been my experience with both myself and my students that when things are a bit uncomfortable it forces a sort of concentration and focus on the task at hand in order to ensure that you dig your heels in and do the work.
-This added focus and desire to be done with the training by working hard to make it through has always served both myself and my students very well in terms of achieving a level of physical prowess that really can’t be acquired in the same way within a cushy environment.
+It’s been my experience that when things are a bit uncomfortable it forces a sort of concentration and focus on the task at hand.
+It forces you to dig your heels in and do the work.
+This added focus and desire has always served me very well.

 The Advantage Of Space:

-If you’re fairly dynamic with your strength and conditioning work then you may have some tricks up your sleeveby applying some drills that require the availability of some space that you may not necessarily get with the luxury of training under a roof.
-Sometimes you need to apply some power and running combinations that you just can’t do indoors.
+If you’re fairly dynamic with your strength and conditioning work then you may have some tricks up your sleeve.
+The fact is some drills require additional space.
+You may not necessarily get this with the luxury of training under a roof.
+Sometimes you just need to apply some power drills and running combinations that you just can’t do indoors.
 Case in point.